MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/us-year-end.md

 The following guidelines summarize the filing instructions provided by the SSA.
 Read the SSA’s instructions carefully before submitting your EFW2 file.

-For information on Microsoft developers that provide electronic filing services for state taxes, see *Non-supported electronic filing* on page 9.
+For information on Microsoft developers that provide electronic filing services for state taxes, see [Non-supported electronic filing](#non-supported-electronic-filing).

 **BSO filing**